 I once walked into a place and my supposed friend hadn’t even unplugged the light to his fish tank, and then he proceeded to sit on his smart phone all day trying to look busy.
 I know he did it all day because I was in the bathroom reading the paper for the exact equal amount of time while his lady friend tore a strip out of him.
 Then his smart phone became a way to dodge her glares, so he kept looking down.

 In the end, we didn’t need to move the fish tank because his girlfriend made sure his phone was laying on the bottom of it long enough to somehow kill Bird, his 6 month old angel fish.

 In a nutshell: If you’re going to move, do yourself, your phone contract, and your loyal friends a favour and be prepared.
-If all of these sound like it’s a hassle and you’d rather grab a pint at the pub and let someone else do it, there’s always removals Peterborough by Reads Removals.
+If all of these sound like it’s a hassle and you’d rather grab a pint at the pub and let someone else do it, long distance movers will always be available to help you like the ones from removals Peterborough by Reads Removals.